Carol Cassella

-Carol Cassella is a bestselling novelist and practicing anesthesiologist.
+Carol Cassella is an American novelist and practicing anesthesiologist.
 Born in Dallas, Texas, she lives on Bainbridge Island, Washington with her husband and two sets of twins.

-Biography

-Birth and Family
+Earliy life and education

-Carol Cassella was born as Carol Elise Wiley in Dallas, Texas.
+Carol Cassella was born Carol Elise Wiley in Dallas, Texas.
 She is the youngest of three daughters to Katherine and Ray Wiley, and graduated from Highland Park High School in Dallas, Texas in 1975.